Butler Bridge Program

-Our Vision: Butler Bridge programs combine learning, laughter, and compassion to inspire young writers and readers.
+Butler Bridge programs combine learning, laughter, and compassion to inspire young writers and readers.
 The programs connect bright, young people with talented mentors and like-minded peers to nurture intellectual and artistic discovery.

 This learning-rich community rejects a narrow version of education, in which, too often, assessment structures learning.
 We reach for a goal that is harder to define: enhancing creativity, developing the imagination, finding our own voices.
 We help our students and campers be so engaged with the joys of the literary arts that they don’t even notice how much they are learning.

 Beginning in 2021, all students who attend a Bridge program offering are eligible to submit material to our first print anthology of student work.
 This anthology will also feature the winners and entries of the Booth Tarkington Prize for Young Writers.